ElektraInitiative/libelektra/doc/help/elektra-cmerge-strategy.md

 - their:
   This option forces conflicting hunks to be auto-resolved cleanly by favoring their version.
 Changes from our or base that do not conflict with their side are reflected to the merge result.

-- base:
-  This option forces conflicting hunks to be auto-resolved cleanly by favoring base version.
-Changes from our or their that do not conflict with base side are reflected to the merge result.